 The Minor in Science, Technology and International Affairs (STIA) is administered by the STIA Program in the School of Foreign Service in collaboration with Georgetown College, the School of Nursing and Health Studies (NHS) and the McDonough School of Business (MSB).

-Students in both the College and NHS who are not majoring or minoring in a program offered by one of the above departments but who have taken a year long major-level sequence in one of the above departments may request approval to pursue the minor.
+Students in the College, NHS and MSB who are not majoring or minoring in a program offered by one of the above departments but who have fulfilled the STIA science fundamentals requirement may request approval to pursue the minor.
 The science fundamentals prerequisite is the same as for the STIA-BSFS major, requiring that students take one of the four tracks designated below in full:

 - Biology Track: Biology 103&104 with 113&114 (labs)

 - Chemistry Track: Chemistry 001&002 with 009&010 (labs) or 055&056 with 057&058 (labs)

 - Physics Track: Physics 101&102 or 151&152 (includes labs)